nl-portal/nl-portal-app/README.md

 ### Running from source

 Both the backend and frontend apps can also be run from source, giving a much faster and easier development cycle.
 Starting up the gradle bootrun and/or vite dev app as is will fail due to a conflict in port mapping with the `localhost` service, thus a manual intervention is required:

 * in the [docker-compose.yaml](docker-compose.yaml) file, make sure the app port mappings are commented out under the `localhost` service:
   ```yaml
   #          - "8080:8080" # NL Portal Backend port
   #          - "8000:8000" # NL Portal Backend debug port
   #          - "3000:8081" # NL Portal Frontend port
   ```

 After doing that you can proceed to compose up the services required for you and run both apps from sources using your favourite IDE with the gradle `bootRun` task for the backend and the `pnpm -C frontend dev` command for the frontend via the shell/terminal.

 ## Connecting to your own services

+### Via envinronemnt varibales

 The provided app and compose file is configured to work alongside the provided ZGW components and microservices.
 You can run the NL Portal App against your own existing microservices/authentication/database by uncommenting and